 You can easily report that your child is ill via the KinderRijk parent app/web portal.
 And if you do this before 6:30 pm the day before, the absence will automatically be converted into points.
 These points can be used to request an extra day to compensate for the absence.
 Points are only accrued if you, as a parent, register the cancellation yourself in the parent app/web portal.

 In addition, there are other situations that require action from our employees:

-- Your child becomes ill while at nursery
+- Your child becomes ill while at childcare

-- You ask us to perform a medical manoeuvre
+- You request us to perform medical procedures

 While at childcare